 (1) The register and all instruments or copies of instruments subject to inspection under this Division shall at all convenient times be open for inspection by any person upon payment of the prescribed fee.

-[(2) repealed]
+[(2) deleted]

 [Section 86 amended by No. 12 of 1990 s.
 208.]